SarahAlshaikhmohamed/Car-Sales-Analysis/README.md

 ### 🚀 Recommendations & Future Work
  - Dealers should focus on competitive pricing in popular ranges.
  - Buyers should consider mileage as a major factor for value.
- - Fine tuning for the ML and state model.
+ - Fine-tuning for the Statsmodels regression model.
  - Deploy API & dashboard on cloud (Heroku / Render / AWS).
  - Expand dataset with more real-world data.